-4.3 Licenses to Your Content in Order to Operate the Services and Software.
-We require certain licenses from you to your Content in order to operate and enable the Services and Software.
-When you upload Content to the Services and Software, you grant us a nonexclusive, worldwide, royalty-free, sublicensable, and transferable license to use, reproduce, publicly display, distribute, modify (so as to better showcase your Content, for example), publicly perform, and translate the Content.
+4.2 Licences to Your Content in Order to Operate the Services and Software.
+Solely for the purposes of operating or improving the Services and Software, when you upload Content to the Services or Software, you grant us a nonexclusive, worldwide, royalty-free, sublicensable and transferrable licence to use, reproduce, publicly display, distribute, modify (so as to better showcase your Content, for example), publicly perform and translate the Content.

-4.4 Sharing Your Content.
+4.3 Sharing Your Content.

-(b) Level of Access.
+(B) Level of Access.
 We do not monitor or control what others do with your Content.
 You are responsible for determining the limitations that are placed on your Content and for applying the appropriate level of access to your Content.
 If you do not choose the access level to apply to your Content, the system may default to its most permissive setting.
-It is your responsibility to let other users know how your Content may be shared and to adjust the setting related to accessing or sharing your Content.
+It is your responsibility to let other users know how your Content may be Shared and to adjust the setting related to accessing or sharing your Content.